 What Is a Portable Air Conditioner?

-The notable advantage of portable units is that they usually have great appearance making them blend easily in any design concept and that they can be moved from one room to another so you can cool different parts in your home.
-Furthermore, portable air conditioners are easy to set up.
-All you need to is to attach a bent pipe to a window and then connect it to the grid.
-That's it.
-Easy to set up, easy to switch off.
+The notable advantage of a portable conditioner is that it usually has a very nice appearance, allowing it to easily blend in any design concept.
+On top of that, it also has a remarkably light weight compared to regular models, so it can be moved from room to room without breaking a sweat.
+Another strength of a portable unit is that it doesn't require any complex assembly.
+All you need is to attach a bent pipe to a window and connect it to the grid.
+Easy to set up, easy to switch off!

 What Features to Compare

 When it comes to the heating capacity, it is directly proportional to the cooling capacity.
 The ventilation is used to circulate and cool the air.
 The air flow is measured in cubic feet per minute (CFM).
 For example, in a room with an area of 32 square metres and a 3-meter ceiling height, an air conditioner with the air flow of 200 CFM can force the total air volume through the system within 18 minutes.
 The higher the CFM is, the faster the air is cooled or heated in the room.
 The dehumidifier helps reduce indoor humidity to the desired level.
 It is measured in pints of moisture accumulated for a specific period of time, normally during a day.
 If an air conditioner is used in a humid climate, it is better to choose a model with a dehumidifying capacity of more than 43 litres per day.